waynelinks/webdock/repositories/web-application-stack/README.md

 The `images` directory contains files required to build Docker images.

-The `composes` directory contains files required to run Docker Compose infrastructure with these images.
+The `stacks` directory contains files required to run Docker Swarm infrastructure with these images.

 ### Requirements